hannibal002/SkyHanni/docs/tutorials/graph_network.md

 The feature first finds the closest node to the player.
 Next, the graph network is traversed starting from this node until an area tag is found.

-Nodes without a specific area tag are considered to be in the default `no_area`, which covers the whole island.
+`no_area` is a reserved name.
+You place such a node like any other area node, with the **Area** tag and that exact name, but the name itself is recognized by the code: a spot that resolves to `no_area` counts as belonging to no named area, and features hide it instead of offering it as a destination.
+Use it to mark the stretches of an island that deliberately have no name of their own.
+When the traversal ends on such a node, the player counts as being in `no_area`.

-Some islands do not have any area at all.
-On those islands, the API will return `no_area`.
-Consequently, mod features that strictly require defined areas will not function on these islands.
+Some islands have no area nodes at all.
+There the API always returns `no_area`, so mod features that strictly require a defined area do not work on those islands.

 #### Current Area